 Elwood “Woody” Norris began his training in electronics by repairing broken radios as a child and learning all he could about the field.
 A classic independent inventor, Norris is self-educated, self-funded and self-motivated.
-With inventions spanning fields from acoustics to aviation to medicine, Norris is positioned to revolutionize technology with his HyperSonic Sound (HSS®) invention and AirScooter®.
-For these achievements he has been named the 2005 winner of the $500,000 Lemelson-MIT Prize.
+With inventions spanning fields from acoustics to aviation to medicine, Norris is changing technology for the better.
+His achievements have earned him the 2005 Lemelson-MIT Prize.

-Inspired by Doppler radar, Norris in 1967 created a sonar tool to isolate different movements inside the human body.
+In 1967, inspired by Doppler radar, Norris created a sonar tool to isolate different movements inside the human body.
 This Transcutaneous Doppler system, which sends ultrasound through the skin, was designed to listen to targeted sounds, and was a precursor to the sonogram.

 In the mid-1980s, Norris created a hands-free ear-mounted speaker/microphone device operating on the principle that sound travels through the bones in a persons head.
 The device was designed at the request of NASA, as a replacement for the built-in microphone in helmets used by astronauts.
-A commercial version, produced by JABRA Corporation, is now the most popular cell phone headset, with sales estimated in excess of one hundred million per year.
+Norris’s patents were sold to the Danish audio company, JABRA Corporation who produced a commercial version of the cell phone headset.

 Another invention by Norris is Flashback® the first handheld recording and playback device that eliminated audio-tape.
 It uses non-volatile flash memory and is totally solid state—no moving parts.

-Norris, who grew up in Cumberland, Md., attributes some of his success to his high school drama group which developed his public speaking and confidence and even earned him a national thespian award.
-Norris has garnered 47 U.S. patents, several of which are harnessed in his company American Technology Corporation.
-Devoted to inspiring kids, he continues to speak at schools, while working on his inventions.
+Norris, who grew up in Cumberland, Maryland, attributes some of his success to his high school drama group which developed his public speaking and confidence and even earned him a national thespian award.
+Norris has garnered over 100 U.S. patents in the fields of electrical and acoustic engineering.
+He currently serves as Chief Technology Officer for Wrap Technologies Inc.